blacklanternsecurity/TREVORspray/README.md

 ```

 ## Writing your own Spray Modules
-If you need to spray a service/endpoint that's not supported yet, you can write your own spray modules!
+If you need to spray a service/endpoint that's not supported yet, you can write your own spray module!
 This is a great option because custom modules benefit from all of TREVORspray's features -- e.g. proxies, delay, jitter, etc.

-Writing your own spray modules is pretty straightforward.
-Create a new `.py` file in `lib/sprayers` (e.g. `lib/sprayers/example.py`), and fill out the HTTP method and any other parameters that you need in the requests.
-You can then use the module by specifying `-m example`.
-You can call the class whatever you want, but it needs to inherit from `BaseSprayModule`.
+Writing your own spray module is pretty straightforward.
+Create a new `.py` file in `lib/sprayers` (e.g. `lib/sprayers/custom_sprayer.py`), and create a class that inherits from `BaseSprayModule`.
+You can call the class whatever you want.
+Fill out the HTTP method and any other parameters that you need in the requests (you can reference `lib/sprayers/base.py` or any of the other modules for examples).
+  - You only need to implement one method on your custom class: `check_response()`.
+This method evaluates the HTTP response to determine whether the login was successful.
+  - Once you're finished, you can use the custom spray module by specifying the name of your python file (without the `.py`) on the command line, e.g. `trevorspray -m custom_sprayer -u users.txt -p Welcome123`.
 ~~~python
 # Example spray module